 As you might expect from a dividend-focused mutual fund, the Vanguard High Dividend Yield Index Fund has a high allocation to steady large-cap companies.
 Top holdings include the likes of Johnson & Johnson (JNJ), Exxon Mobil (XOM), and JPMorgan Chase (JPM).
 Together, the financial, consumer staples, and healthcare sectors make up about half the portfolio.
 Meanwhile, technology—which dominates most growth indexes—makes up only about 6%.
 This makes VDIGX a solid diversification option for beginning investors looking to spread their risks.

 The one potential challenge for beginning investors is a $3,000 minimum initial investment, which is on the high side for a regular fund available to everyday investors.
 However, if this fund is available in your 401(k), that minimum shouldn’t apply.
-And if you only have a brokerage account or IRA to work with, you can get the same strategy in ETF form with the Vanguard High Dividend Yield ETF (VYM).
+And if you only have a brokerage account through an investment app or IRA to work with, you can get the same strategy in ETF form with the Vanguard High Dividend Yield ETF (VYM).
 At time of writing, a single share can be purchased for around $108.

 Schwab International Index Fund (SWISX)